No results found for ""

 Diet

 Chiffchaffs are primarily insectivorous, feeding on various small insects and spiders.
-They glean prey from leaves and branches, often hovering to snatch insects in mid-air.
+They glean prey from leaves and branches, often hovering to snatch insects in mid-air, as well as on the ground.

 Behaviour